PhilippHeuer/wordpress-heroku/README.md

 Congratulations, you have successfully installed WordPress on Heroku.
 Please read the [WIKI](https://github.com/PhilippHeuer/wordpress-heroku/wiki) on how to customize your installation.

+If you had any problems, you are welcome to join the Discord Server to talk about your issues.

 ## Features
  - [x] Better folder structure